roost-io/spring-hypermedia-api/readme.md

 1. **Code Implementation:**
    Java code is implemented following Spring framework conventions, with an emphasis on RESTful APIs and hypermedia-driven designs.

-2. **Unit Test Creation:**
-   Unit tests are meticulously crafted to validate the functionality of individual components and methods within the Java codebase.
-These tests cover various scenarios to ensure code reliability and correctness.

-3. **Test Generation with RoostGPT:**
+2. **Test Generation with RoostGPT:**
    RoostGPT, an AI-powered test generator, is utilized to automate the generation of comprehensive unit tests.
 This innovative approach enhances test coverage and efficiency in the development process.

-4. **Test Execution:**
+3. **Test Execution:**
-   Maven is used as the build automation tool to compile the code and execute both manually crafted and AI-generated unit tests.
+   Maven is used as the build automation tool to compile the code and execute AI-generated unit tests.
 This ensures thorough validation of the application's functionality.

 ## Running Maven Tests